Anexon/d3-stencil-googlemaps-heatmap/readme.md

 This project is an example of how to integrate a custom heatmap drawn on Canvas element along with GoogleMaps.
 Stencil is used as demonstration of developing a reusable componenten for other projects.

+As a key difference from other heatmaps, data points may have different radius.
+In this case, a user database is used where each node has set his own radius as an active area so the map represents the level of coverage of a region by the users availability.

 ![Screenshot Gif](src/assets/readme-screenshot.png)

 Heatmap is drawn firstly as a gray gray scale and colorized as final step.
 They gray areas are drawn using an auxiliar canvas of a circle with gradiant shadow: